 He pulled a small black box and white envelope out of his jacket pocket.
 Leia stood, taking the box and envelope, recognizing her father's tidy scrawl.
 She looked up at Carlist with wide eyes.

 "Your father gave this to me last week.
 He wanted you to have this after he died.
 He was truly a great man, Leia.
 I will miss him dearly."

 Carlist squeezed her hand and exited the room.
 She opened the envelope with shaky hands and unfolded the paper.

 My dearest Leia,

 If you are reading this, then I have died.
 I'm so sorry.
-I love you very much and will always be with you.
+I love you more than you can ever imagine and will always be with you.
 In the box Carlist has given you is a pendent that was once your biological mothers.
 I was told your biological father made it for her.
 Perhaps it will give you strength in the days to come.
 Whatever happens, remember that the past cannot define you.
 You are the defining variable in what happens in your future.
 I love you.

 Your loving father